2016–17 Kennesaw State Owls women's basketball team

 The 2016–17 Kennesaw State Owls women's basketball team represented Kennesaw State University during the 2016–17 NCAA Division I women's basketball season.
-The Owls, led by first year head coach Agnus Berenato, played their home games at the KSU Convocation Center and were members of the Atlantic Sun Conference.
-They finished the season 10–20, 8–6 in A-Sun play to finish in fourth place.
-They advanced to the semifinals of A-Sun Tournament where they lost to Stetson.
+The Owls, led by first-year head coach Agnus Berenato, played their home games at the KSU Convocation Center and were members of the Atlantic Sun Conference (ASUN).
+They finished the season 10–20, 8–6 in ASUN play, to finish in fourth place.
+They advanced to the semifinals of ASUN tournament where they lost to Stetson.